-The Power Analyzer Accuracy and Basic Uncertainty Calculator can be used to determine the uncertainty in voltage, current, and active power (watts) measurement values for various frequency ranges and wiring systems.
-To use the calculator please download the Excel spreadsheet and select the appropriate sheet that matches the instrument you are using.
-Simply enter the fields highlighted in yellow (Voltage & Current Reading and Ranges, Frequency and Power Factor) and the calculator will display the uncertainty values in the subsequent tables.
+The Power Analyzer Accuracy and Basic Uncertainty Calculator from Yokogawa Test&Measurement helps users determine the uncertainty in voltage, current, and active power (watts) measurement values for various frequency ranges and wiring systems.
+Download the Uncertainity Calculator then select the appropriate sheet that matches the instrument you are using.
+From there enter the fields highlighted in yellow (voltage and current reading and ranges, frequency and power factor) and the calculator displays the uncertainty values in the subsequent tables.

 Measure characteristics of devices that generate, transform or consume electricity.
 Also called power meters or wattmeters, these devices measure parameters such as true power (watts), power factor, harmonics, and efficiency.